Schedule and Syllabus

 Participation

-Students will be responsible for regular attendance and participation in the daily seminar sessions for three weeks, about 2.5 hours per day.
+Students will be responsible for regular attendance and participation in the daily seminar sessions for two weeks, about 2.5 hours per day.
 In addition, students will be expected to fully attend separate afternoon workshop sessions and various other program activities.
 The best way to participate in this seminar (and in most college classes) is to come prepared with thoughtful questions.
 The most important questions usually concern possible connections with other texts or experiences, designed to draw broader insights and deeper understanding about context and meaning.
-All participants will receive a written evaluation of their participation by their respective faculty section leaders.
+All participants will receive a written evaluation of their participation.

 Close Reading Reflections

-During the July seminar, all students will produce one short close reading reflection essay with embedded document video, posted at the 2023 student project website –with first draft due to grad TAs by Sunday afternoon, July 23 and final draft due to faculty by Tuesday night, July 25.
+During the July seminar, all students will produce one short close reading reflection essay with document video, posted at the 2024 student project website –with first draft due to grad TAs by Sunday afternoon, July 21 and final draft due by Monday night, July 22.
 Students are expected to begin working with both undergrad tutors and grad TAs in daily workshop sessions during the first week of class to ensure that they are making good progress in the development of their reflection essay posts.
-Reflections should analyze one of the course texts in close reading style, about 500 to 1,000 words or 2 to 3 pages (single spaced), with 2-3 images (properly credited and captioned) and with one short, embedded video or podcast reading that attempts to bring to life a short snippet (20 to 60 seconds) from the assigned text.
-Students may select ANY document from the course texts list –from 2023 or from previous years.
-These assignments will be evaluated by faculty for analysis, prose and multi-media effort.
+Reflections should analyze one of the course texts in close reading style, about 500 to 1,000 words or 2 to 3 pages (single spaced), with 2-3 images (properly credited and captioned) and with one short video or podcast reading (link included in post) that attempts to bring to life a short snippet (20 to 60 seconds) from the assigned text.
+Students may select ANY document from the course texts list –from 2024 or from previous years.
+These assignments will be evaluated for analysis, prose and multi-media effort.
 Models for these reflections are available on the assignment page.
 The best close reading reflection posts will be published online.
-Students pursuing optional college credit will also produce a second close reading reflection post with embedded document video (due by August 25).
+Students pursuing optional college credit will also produce a second close reading reflection post with document video (due by August 9).

 Final Essays